Mage1404/awesome-readme/README(generated).md

 <a name="Installation"></a>
 ## Installation
-Download this from github page
+download this from my github page

 <a name="Usage"></a>
 ## Usage
-enter info
+sample usage

 <a name="License"></a>
 ## License
-Awesome ReadMe is licensed under MIT license.
+Awesome ReadMe Generator is licensed under MIT,Apache 2.0 license.

 <a name="How-to-Contribute"></a>
 ## How to Contribute
-me alone
+Only me

 <a name="Tests"></a>
 ## Tests
-node index
+start generating by node index

 <a name="Contact-Me)"></a>